kaBeech/tensort/README.md

 A Byte is an array of Bits.
 The maximum length of a Byte is set according to an argument passsed to Bytesort.
 In practice, almost all Bytes will be of maximum length until the final steps of Bytesort.
 In this explanation we will use a 4-Bit Bytesort as our example.
-Several Bytes are grouped together in a Bytemap.
+Several Bytes are grouped together in a Bytestore.

-A Bytemap is an array with two elements.
-The second element is an array of Bytes.
-The length of this array is equal to the Bytesize.
-The first element is an array of integers (ranging from 0 to the Bytesize - 1).
-These are pointers to the Bytes, each containing the index of the Byte they point to.
-They are arranged in the order that the Bytes are sorted (this will be clarified soon).
-Several Bytemaps are grouped together in a Metabyte.
+A Bytestore is an array with two elements.
+The second element is an array of Bytes known as Memory.
+The length of this Memory array is equal to the Bytesize.
+The first element is a Register of Records, each of which has an Address pointing to a Byte in memory and a copy of the TopBit in the referenced Byte.
+These Records are arranged in the order that the Bytes are sorted (this will be clarified soon).
+Several Bytestores are grouped together in a Metabyte.

 A Metabyte is an array with two elements.
-The second element is an array of either Bytemaps or other Metabytes.
+The second element is an array of either Bytestores or other Metabytes.
 The length of this array is equal to the Bytesize.
-Similar to as in a Bytemap, the first element in a Metabyte is an array of integer pointers representing the indices of the Bytemaps/Metabytes appearing in the second element.
+Similar to as in a Bytestore, the first element in a Metabyte is an array of integer pointers representing the indices of the Bytestores/Metabytes appearing in the second element.

-A Bytestack is a top-level Metabyte along with all the Bits, Bytes, Bytemaps, and Metabytes it contains.
+A Bytestack is a top-level Metabyte along with all the Bits, Bytes, Bytestores, and Metabytes it contains.
 Once the Metabytes are fully built, the total number of Bytestacks will equal the Bytesize, but before that point there will be many more Bytestacks.

-A Stackmap is an array with two elements.
-The second element is an array of Bytestacks.
-The length of this array is equal to the Bytesize.
-Similar to as in a Bytemap, the first element in a Metabyte is an array of integer pointers representing the indices of the Bytemaps/Metabytes appearing in the second element.

-A Package is an array with two elements.
-The second element is a copy of a bit from the top of a Bytestack.
-[The first element is an integer representing the index of the bit's Bytestack in its Stackmap I think?
-I'm writing this note way after I wrote the rest of this and trying to make sense of it ^_^]

 Now, on to the algorithm!